YosefSchwartz/Directed-Weighted-Graphs-OOP/README.md

 Read more - https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm

 ***DFS algorithm*** - This algorithm read the graph node by node for the deapth, we choose implements this iterativly.
+NOTE: in our project, were we find SCC we use this algorithm, and then we use almost same algorithm (`DFS_Opp(id)`), this replace the need of graph transpose.
 Read more - https://en.wikipedia.org/wiki/Depth-first_search

 #### Tests: